Smith2304/Smith2304/README.md

 ## I’m Davide Capone
 - 👀 I’m interested in **Big Data, Statistics Science and Machine Learning**
-- How to reach me: davidecapone2304@gmail.com
-- visit my Linkedin profile: www.linkedin.com/in/capone-davide
+- my Linkedin profile: www.linkedin.com/in/capone-davide

 <!---
 Smith2304/Smith2304 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.